hackergrrl/hackergrrl/README.md

 Another nice option is [sourcehut](https://sourcehut.org/).

-I hope you look closely at GitHub as well, and consider making your own decision in line with your values.
+I hope you look closely at GitHub and Microsoft as well, and consider making your own decision in line with your values.